tydaeus/notes/python/python_basics.md

 * all-lowercase snake-case for user-defined identifiers, e.g. `my_var`, `is_in_usa()`
 * all-lowercase without a divider for built-in identifiers, e.g. `.startswith()`, `.endswith()` (built-in identifiers seem to prefer single-word when possible)

+## Data Types
+Python vars are flexibly typed.
+Primitive types are passed by value, while object types are passed by reference.

+Variables must be initialized before they are referenced.

+`None` represents the absence of a value.

+Use the `numpy` module to generate objects representing more specifically typed numbers.

+### Coercion
+Python performs some automatic type coercion when operating on variables of differing types.

+Numbers will not be coerced into strings and vice versa.

+Booleans will not be coerced into strings.

+Booleans will be coerced into numeric values (0 or 1) if used in an expression with numeric types.

 ## Operators
 In addition to standard C-family operators, Python supports: